About Taste Canada

 Taste Canada Values

-• Financial responsibility – By operating within our financial budget and remaining accountable to our sponsors
+• Financial responsibility – By operating within our financial budget and remaining accountable to our sponsors and funders.

-• Industry / stakeholder partnerships – By developing meaningful, long-lasting and mutually beneficial partnerships with like- minded industry partners
+• Industry / stakeholder partnerships – By developing meaningful, long-lasting and mutually beneficial partnerships with like- minded industry partners and government agencies.

-• Teamwork – By ensuring our work environment is constructive, respectful and rewarding
+• Teamwork – By ensuring our work environment is constructive, respectful and rewarding.

 Taste Canada’s Organizational Objectives

-• Develop strategic industry and government partnerships that will support our mission
+• Develop strategic industry and government partnerships that will support our mission.

-• Develop a comprehensive digital marketing strategy
+• Develop and deliver a comprehensive digital marketing strategy that will share French and English-language content and resources.

-• Ensure financial sustainability and operational growth
+• Ensure financial sustainability and operational growth.

 Our Team